ainsleys/derivadex-api-docs/source/includes/main.md

 type | field | description
 ------ | ---- | -------
-address | orderHash | Hash of the order that has changed or is new address | makerAddress | Trader's Ethereum address associated with this order string  | symbol | Name of the market this order belongs to.
-Currently, this is limited to 'ETHPERP', but new symbols are coming soon! bytes32 | strategy | Name of the cross-margined strategy this order belongs to.
-Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! uint256 | side | Side of order, either `Bid` (buy/long) or an `Ask` (sell/short) uint256 | orderType | Order type, either `Limit` or `Market`.
-Other order types coming soon! bytes32 | requestID | Numeric identifier for the order Decimal | amount | The original order amount/size requested Decimal | remainingAmount | The order amount/size remaining on the order book Decimal | price | The order price
-Decimal | stopPrice | Currently, always 0 as stops are not implemented. bytes   | signature | EIP-712 signature
-string  | createdAt | Timestamp when order was initially created
+bytes32_s | orderHash | Hash of the order that has changed or is new address_s | makerAddress | Trader's Ethereum address associated with this order string  | symbol | Name of the market this order belongs to.
+Currently, this is limited to 'ETHPERP', but new symbols are coming soon! string | strategy | Name of the cross-margined strategy this order belongs to.
+Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! int_s | side | Side of order, either `Bid` (buy/long) or an `Ask` (sell/short) int_s | orderType | Order type, either `Limit` or `Market`.
+Other order types coming soon! bytes32_s | requestID | Numeric identifier for the order decimal_s | amount | The original order amount/size requested decimal_s | remainingAmount | The order amount/size remaining on the order book decimal_s | price | The order price decimal_s | stopPrice | Currently, always 0 as stops are not implemented. bytes_s   | signature | EIP-712 signature timestamp_s  | createdAt | Timestamp when order was initially created

 ## Positions update (account)